Minimally visible or frameless sliding doors

 Single-glazed slide and stack

 Single glazed, totally frameless openable panels can’t butt together perfectly, so a small gap will be present between them.
-The space will not be fully enclosed and sealed, however the view will be totally uninterrupted.
+This space will not be fully enclosed and sealed, however, the view will be totally uninterrupted.

 You can opt for a gasket between each section to provide weather protection, which will introduce slim but visible vertical lines.
 A frame section top and bottom creates a stable area for hinges, enabling panels to slide and stack to one or both sides.

 This type of glazed structure, whether or not gaskets are fitted, is best suited to a room that can be closed off from the main house during the coldest months.
 With space heaters, a single-glazed ‘garden room’ or atrium can be used comfortably from March to November.
 The one pictured in our gallery above has no gaskets, yet it is our customer’s most used room apart from the bedrooms – used for every meal, nine months of the year.

 There are several systems that can provide minimally visible double-glazed panels and surrounding frames in any RAL colour.
 This reduces the impact of a sliding door arrangement.
 The frames can even be recessed into the adjacent walls, floor and ceiling so that very little can be seen around the outer edges.
 Depending on the width of the opening and the number of doors/panels specified, there will be 1-3 vertical lines.

 A minimally visible sliding system such as Cero is purposely designed to provide the greatest impact by being scarcely noticeable from the front view.
 No wonder we call it the invisible door!
 It has such a slim profile that, rather than taking centre stage, it plays a supporting role.
 That huge glass panel area (up to 15m2) ensures that your eye is drawn beyond the product itself.